Shubhi Ahuja

 Shubhi Ahuja Dave is an Indian television and film actress, known for her roles as Sanju in Y.A.R.O Ka Tashan and Manisha in Badii Devrani (2015).

 Early life and career

-Ahuja was born on in Kota, Rajasthan.

 In 2011, she made her big-screen debut with Bollywood romantic drama Aashiqui.in directed by Shankhadeep.

 Personal life

 On 24 November 2015, Shubhi married Aniruddh Dave, an Indian television actor.
 The couple has a son.
 They have worked together in Zee TV's Bandhan (2014) and Sony SAB's Y.A.R.O Ka Tashan (2017).